NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] ModuleType choices are "standard", "premium", or "thin film".
   .. [#] Tracking choices are "fixed", "1-axis", "1-axis backtracked", or "2-axis".
   .. [#] ArrayOrientation choices are "northeast", "east", "southeast", "south", "southwest", "west", "northwest", or "north"
+  .. [#] Value must be 0 - 1 and equal for all inverters.
   .. [#] System losses due to soiling, shading, snow, mismatch, wiring, degradation, etc.
          If YearModulesManufactured provided but not SystemLossesFraction, system losses calculated as:
          SystemLossesFraction = 1.0 - (1.0 - 0.14) * (1.0 - (1.0 - 0.995^(CurrentYear - YearModulesManufactured))).